LoadsAForks/color-space/README.md

 ## Credits

-Thanks to the researchers, theorists, specifiers, implementors — and the libraries that informed this one.
+Thanks to the researchers, theorists, specifiers, implementors and the libraries that helped this one happen.

 | Library | Spaces | Ranges | Camera log · CAM · historic | Backends | Speed (M op/s) |
 |---|---:|---|---|---|---:|